Vanessa Silberman

+Silberman launched a new solo music project under the name V★Silver in September 2025 and SPIN Magazine described it similar to Ladyhawke (musician) and Robyn.

 Career

 Early life

 Vanessa grew up living in between the San Francisco Bay Area and Kauai, Hawaii.
 In 1994 she was one of 102 finalists out of 150,000 entries submitted in the United States Postal Service contest for youngsters to design a new environmental postage stamp.

 Solo touring, material, background and collaborations

 Between 2015 and 2020 Vanessa toured the country and played well over 800 shows.

 Audiofemme.com named Vanessa one of the hardest working DIY bands of 2019, 2018 & 2017 as she played over 200 shows.

 On Feb.
 12th, 2021 Vanessa released the single 'My Love', which was compared to synth pop artist chvrches and electronic pop act Sylvan Esso by Earmilk which showcased a new music direction.

 Throughout 2020, Vanessa released 7 self-produced singles, starting with her first single 'Who We Are' which showcases her staple positive and uplifting lyrics.
 Her 4th single 'Hey All' talking about topics such as equal rights She was also the first artist to ever livestream for the entire company staff at IHeartRadio's New York headquarters.

-Vanessa collaborates and plays with drummer/actor Ryan Carnes whose vocals can also be heard on numerous singles, including 'My Love' and 'Written in the stars'.
+Vanessa collaborates and plays with drummer/actor Ryan Carnes whose vocals can also be heard on numerous singles, including 'My Love' and 'Written in the Stars'.